simongoricar/gulp-nunjucks-sass-template/README.md

 This projects uses [Yarn 2](https://yarnpkg.com/en/) as the package manager.
 Install if needed and run `yarn install` in the base directory, and you're done.

 Familiarize yourself with the template by looking at the documentation and the relevant files.
-When you've looked around a bit you can, if needs arise, start to customize `tasks/configuration.ts` and even the individual tasks.
+When you've looked around a bit feel free to, if needs arise, start to customize `tasks/configuration.ts` and even the individual tasks.

 ### 2.1.
 Structure
 The file structure is as follows: